marcosgarzon/API-RESTful/README.md

 # API-RESTful
-Proyecto de servidor basado en node.js y express que ofrece una API RESTful de productos.
+Server project based on node.js and express that offers a RESTful API of products.

-Incorpora las siguientes rutas:
+# Incorpora las siguientes rutas:
--GET '/api/productos' -> devuelve todos los productos.
+-GET '/api/products' -> returns all products.

--GET '/api/productos/:id' -> devuelve un producto según su id.
+-GET '/api/products/:id' -> returns a product based on its id.

--POST '/api/productos' -> recibe y agrega un producto, y lo devuelve con su id asignado.
+-POST '/api/products' -> receives and adds a product, and returns it with its assigned id.

--PUT '/api/productos/:id' -> recibe y actualiza un producto según su id.
+-PUT '/api/products/:id' -> receives and updates a product according to its id.

--DELETE '/api/productos/:id' -> elimina un producto según su id.
+-DELETE '/api/products/:id' -> delete a product based on its id.